Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 Under the orange glow of sunset on a late-summer Saturday, a dozen or so young men, crisply dressed in white T-shirts and flat-billed baseball caps, stood on the front lawn of a shabby house near the intersection where Littleton was killed.
 Hip-hop blared from a newer model Corvette convertible.
 The men stepped out to meet drivers idling in their cars, blocking traffic.

-It’s on this side of Six Mile — in the shadow of the University of Detroit Mercy, a private college that requires students to have at least a 3.5 GPA and $20,000 for tuition — that Littleton began to go astray.
+It’s on this side of Six Mile — in the shadow of the private University of Detroit Mercy — that Littleton began to go astray.

 At age 12 or 13, he started hanging out with a group of guys about five years older than him, playing basketball outside a transitional independent living home for foster kids aging out of the system.
 He was a good kid then, an old friend, Roze Knox-Townes, recalled; he hadn’t yet started smoking weed like other kids his age in the neighborhood.